 In 2002 I earned my MSJ (Master’s of Science in Journalism) in magazine publishing from the Medill School of Journalism at Northwestern.
 My career in publishing started in 2005 when I became the editor for all special projects out of Community Newspapers, Inc., (now Pamplin Media Group) in Portland, Oregon.
 I started blogging in 2010 and became a freelance writer/editor in 2011, taking on projects that have run the gamut from health care to home improvement to Hindi films.

-As a tandem to my editing career, I sit as a judge in writing competitions by great organizations like the Florida Writers’ Association and the Saturday Writers, a chapter of of the Missouri Writers Association.
-You can also hear me taking a deep dive into books as the host of Biblio Breakdown, the book analysis podcast over on The Writescast Network, created and hosted by author r.r. campbell) and now lives on my own author site.
+As a tandem to my editing career, I sit as a judge in writing competitions by great organizations like the Champaign Public Library, the Florida Writers’ Association, and the Saturday Writers, a chapter of of the Missouri Writers Association.
+You can also hear me taking a deep dive into books as the host of Biblio Breakdown, the book analysis podcast that started on The Writescast Network (created and hosted by author r.r. campbell) and now lives on my own author site.